airnub/speckit-internal/docs/speckit-run-coach.md

 | **ReflectionDensity** | Share of reasoning events that include reflection. |
 | **TTFP** | Time-to-first-patch in seconds (when edits begin). |

+## Experiment buckets

+- Configure deterministic experiments in `speckit.experiments.yaml` (schema version `1`).
+Each entry defines a `key`, optional `description`, and weighted `variants` with custom metadata (e.g., `{ memo_tone: focused }`).
+- The CLI seeds assignments using the resolved `run_id`, so a replay of the same log sticks to the same variant and bucket.
+Buckets default to `0–999`; change `bucket_count` per experiment to fan out further.
+- `scripts/config/experiments.ts` loads the manifest, selects a variant via SHA-256 hashing, and threads the assignment through analyzer metadata.
+- Active variants appear in `.speckit/memo.json`, `.speckit/summary.md`, and `.speckit/metrics.json` for downstream dashboards and PR comments.
+Disable an experiment by flipping `enabled: false`.

 ## Self-healing artifacts

 Each coached run yields: